Still Alice (novel): Reception

 The book won the 2008 Bronte Prize.
-Gordon stated that general readers and patients had a positive reception to the book.Sue Ransohoff of the Christian Science Monitor wrote that Genova "writes with authority that makes her subject come alive, and somehow, become less terrifying than one might anticipate."
+Alexis Gordon stated that general readers and patients had a positive reception to the book.
+Sue Ransohoff of the Christian Science Monitor wrote that Genova "writes with authority that makes her subject come alive, and somehow, become less terrifying than one might anticipate."
 The book was placed on the publication's "reader recommendation" list.

 Publishers Weekly wrote that there was "heavy-handed" dialogue and "clumsy" prose, and that "beyond the heartbreaking record of illness there's little here to remember."
 PW wrote that "it's impossible not to feel for Alice and her loved ones" and "This novel will appeal to those dealing with the disease and may prove helpful".Kirkus Reviews wrote that the book was "Worthy, benign and readable, but not always lifelike."

 Adaptations

-The book was adapted for the stage by Christine Mary Dunford for the Lookingglass Theatre Company in Chicago.
-The play was produced from April 10-May 19, 2013.
+The book was adapted for the stage by Christine Mary Dunford for the Lookingglass Theatre Company in Chicago, Illinois.
+The play was produced from April 10 – May 19, 2013.

 Memento Films and Killer Films produced a film adaptation of the book, starring Julianne Moore in her Academy Award-winning role as Alice Howland, and co-starring Alec Baldwin, Kristen Stewart, and Kate Bosworth.
-The film made many changes in its interpretation, the biggest of which being that it places the setting in New York where Alice teaches at Columbia University.
+The film made many changes in its interpretation, the biggest being the change of setting to New York, where Alice teaches at Columbia University.
 Subsequently, the film also changes John's job offer from chairman of the Cancer Biology and Genetics Program at Sloan-Kettering in New York to a job offer at the Mayo Clinic in Minnesota.